Neko-Box-Coder/ModC/mkdocs/docs/Spec.md

 - `ref`: Function can read and write to reference variable
 - `in`: Function can only read from reference variable.
 The equivalent is `const ref`.
 - `out`: Function can only write to reference variable
+- `out_init`: Function can only perform assignment to reference struct

 ```modc
 void MyFunc(ref int a, in int b, out int c)